 Photographing the speeches is a wonderful opportunity to capture real emotion in its rawest form.
 Your reactions to the words of your nearest and dearest, whether heartfelt, humourous, poignant or cheesy (and often all of these) will say it all.
 Seeing the image of you dabbing at your eyes with a napkin will take you straight back to that moment and what was said.
 You don't need video to remember how you felt in that moment.

 9. The Evening Celebrations

 After the Wedding Breakfast is another great time of day for casual people-watching, camera poised.
 I’ll just be happily mingling with your guests and on the look out for those unmissable moments.

 You might be challenging your new husband to a game of Super Mario Wii or doing a spot of rock climbing on a balmy Summer evening!
 As day goes into night, and even more so indoors or in the Winter months, the ambient light becomes trickier to work with.
 I make subtle use of flash to balance the scene and make sure that people's expressions are properly lit, always retaining the atmosphere and mood of how it felt to be there.

 If you’re having a first dance, I’ll be sure to capture it, and afterwards I’ll be joining your guests on the dancefloor!
 I’ll set up some off-camera flashes to add to the atmosphere and come in extra close with a wide angle lens for some great action moments.

 Those fun photos of your gran strutting her stuff or your rubgy mates nailing the Macarena will trigger amazing memories of your special day, and aren't to be missed.
-And don’t worry if your schedule overruns – they often do, but I’m there to capture the story of your day and am always flexible on timings.
+And don’t worry if your schedule overruns – they often do, but if you've booked my for a full day, I’m there to capture you story and am always flexible on timings.

 11. After the Wedding